craigwongva/gs-kibana/README.md

 ASSESSMENT OF LEAST PRIVILEGES server '10429': gs-kibana/certs: generate [craig-]gsn-kibana-int.piazzageo.io certs and upload them to S3 [craig-]gsn-kibana.
-This server currently has AdministratorAccess privileges, but probably unnecessarily.
+This server currently has AdministratorAccess privileges, but probably unnecessarily. ec2:DescribeInstances (Get security group info.) s3:CreateBucket (Create a bucket that will hold the generated certificates.) route53:ChangeResourceRecordsets Z3CJCO7XTRTAHX (Set this EC2 instance to the desired domain name, e.g. gsn-kibana-dev.
+The suffix piazzageo.io should be specified.) s3:PutObject (Write the generated certificates to S3.)

 py3          ?: gs-kibana/cf-kibana: use S3 certs to create https://gsn-kibana-int.piazzageo.io instance but not yet craig-gsn-kibana-int.piazzageo.io
 This server currently has AdministratorAccess privileges, enabling the server to run CloudFormation for an instance with <space>-iam-kibanaRole: